Lupinus prunophilus: Description

-The flowering part of each stalk (the raceme) will have 25–68 flowers and be 6–28 centimeters long.
-Each flower is 10–16 millimeters long and mainly blue-purple in color, but with a cream or yellow "eyespot" on the banner petal.
+The flowering part of each stalk (the raceme) will have 25–68 flowers and be 6–28 cm long.
+Each flower is 10–16 mm long and mainly blue-purple in color, but with a cream or yellow "eyespot" on the banner petal.
 The upper side of the flower is hairless but will a few fine hairs (ciliate) inside the lower lip also called the keel.

-The seed pods will have 4–6 seeds and each seed is 7–11 millimeters wide.
+The seed pods will have 4–6 seeds and each seed is 7–11 mm wide.

 Taxonomy

-Though widespread across the western United States, Lupinus prunophilus was not scientifically described and named until 1910.
-Marcus E. Jones wrote a short, but complete, description in Contributions to Western Botany.
-However, the Lupinus expert Charles Piper Smith initially thought it was Lupinus wyethii var. prunophilus in 1937.
-Three years later when he published his comprehensive book about the genus Species Lupinorum he classified it as a subspecies with the name Lupinus arcticus var. prunophilus.
+Marcus E. Jones first wrote a short description of Lupinus prunophilus in 1910.
+The Lupinus expert Charles Piper Smith initially thought it was Lupinus wyethii var. prunophilus in 1937.
+Three years later, when he published his comprehensive book about the genus, Species Lupinorum, he classified it as a subspecies with the name Lupinus arcticus var. prunophilus.
 Further taxonomic disagreement followed with Lyle Llewellyn Phillips describing it as Lupinus polyphyllus var. prunophilus in 1955.
-Lewis S. Fleak and David Baxter Dunn published a 1971 paper dividing it between two subspecies, Lupinus bakeri subsp. amplus and Lupinus sericeus subsp. amplus.
-By 2005 Lupinus prunophilus was either accepted as a subspecies of Lupinus polyphyllus following the classification by Phillips rather than as a subspecies of any of the other Lupinus or classified as a separate species.
-Though molecular data on a related taxa, Lupinus wyethii, suggest that all of them are part of L. polyphyllus.
+Lewis S. Fleak and David B. Dunn published a 1971 paper dividing it between two subspecies, Lupinus bakeri subsp. amplus and Lupinus sericeus subsp. amplus.

-As of 2023 the Natural Resources Conservation Service PLANTS database (PLANTS), World Flora Online (WFO), and Plants of the World Online (POWO) all list Lupinus prunophilus as the accepted taxonomic name.
-However, there is still disagreement with noted botanists such as Jennifer Ackerfield following classifications such as Lupinus polyphyllus var. prunophilus.
+A 2005 molecular study suggests that most western North American lupines, including L. prunophilus and its relatives L. polyphyllus and L. wyethii, may consitute a monophyletic clade.
+As of 2023, the Natural Resources Conservation Service PLANTS database, World Flora Online, and Plants of the World Online all list Lupinus prunophilus as the accepted taxonomic name.
+However, there is still disagreement with noted botanists such as Jennifer Ackerfield following classifications such as L. polyphyllus var. prunophilus.

-Names
+Etymology

+The genus Lupinus is from the Latin lupus ('wolf').

-Regardless of its correct classification, it is most commonly called the "hairy bigleaf lupin", the for the hairy leaves distinguishing it from the "bigleaf lupin", Lpuinus polyphyllus.
-Another common name, "chokecherry lupine" referring to the Latin "pronophilus" meaning "choke cherry loving" with the genus Lupinus from Latin "wolfish" from lupus "wolf".
+Regardless of its correct classification, it is most commonly called the "hairy bigleaf lupin", for the hairy leaves distinguishing it from the "bigleaf lupin", L. polyphyllus.
+Another common name, "chokecherry lupine" referring to the Latin pronophilus meaning "choke cherry loving".

-Range
+Distribution

-The native range of Lupinus prunophilus is the interior of the western United States including the states of California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming.
-In the Southern Rocky Mountains it is rarely found in New Mexico, somewhat more often found in Wyoming, and only frequently found on the Western Slope of Colorado.
-It is only found in the eastern parts of California, but is found in many places in Nevada and Utah.
-It grows in eastern Washington state and Oregon and in southern Idaho.
+The native range is the interior of the western United States including the states of California, Colorado, Idaho, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming.
+In the Southern Rocky Mountains, it is rarely found in New Mexico, being more often found in Wyoming and the western slope in Colorado.
+It is found in many places in Idaho, Nevada, and Utah, but is restricted to eastern areas of California, Washington, and Oregon.
 There are also a few records of it being found in Montana, but its status there is uncertain.

 Lupinus prunophilus was evaluated by NatureServe as globally secure (G5) in 1993.
 At the state level it was only evaluated in Wyoming, where it was given the status of imperiled (S2).